Sociology Student Association (SSA)

 In the fall of 2006, the Department of Sociology formed the Sociology Student Association (SSA) to promote interest in the study of sociology, sociological research, and other social and intellectual activities.
 The SSA is affiliated with the national honor society for sociology, Alpha Kappa Delta (AKD), but unlike AKD, the SSA has no GPA or major requirements, nor does it require students to pay a fee to join.
 Rather, the SSA is open to any and all undergraduate and graduate sociology majors, minors, and those who are simply interested in sociology but are not in the program.

 The SSA is a great opportunity to learn more about sociology, network with sociology faculty and students, participate in service projects, and add SSA membership to their résumé.
 Students also have opportunities to become officers of the organization.
-In the past, the SSA has toured a local prison, attended a debate at the law school regarding school desegregation in Louisville, participated in "Take Back the Night" on campus, and joined an environmental cleanup day at a local park.
+In the past, the SSA has toured a local prison, attended a debate at the law school regarding school desegregation in Louisville, participated in "Take Back the Night" on campus, joined an environmental cleanup day at a local park, and organized a voter registration drive.

 There will be free pizza and soft drinks at each meeting, and undergraduate students are encouraged to stop by any meeting and learning about the organization and their plans for the year.
-Their first meeting will be September 18 at 12:30 PM in 132 Lutz Hall (just inside the main door of the Sociology Department).
+The next meeting will be Tuesday, March 17, at 12:30 PM in 132 Lutz Hall (just inside the main door of the Sociology Department).